FunScienceClubNTU/Fun-Science-Club-NTU/README.md

 # Fun-Science-Club-NTU
-A Lab to study Liquid-Liquid phase seperation
+A Lab to study Liquid-Liquid Phase Seperation